NicoJuicy/LearnML/ml/data_prep.md

 ### Handle missing values

+The removal of samples or dropping of feature columns may not feasible because we might lose too much valuable data.

+We can use interpolation techniques to estimate the missing values from the other training samples in the dataset.

+One of the most common interpolation techniques is _mean imputation_ where we simply replace the missing value by the mean value of the entire feature column

+- Numerical Imputation
+- Categorical Imputation

 Check for null values.
 We can drop or fill the `NaN` values.

 ```py
     # return the number of missing values (NaN) per column